MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 # Build Canvas Apps in Power Platform with Copilot
-## Lab 1: Use Copilot to create a canvas app
+## Part 1: Use Copilot to create a canvas app

-In this exercise, you’ll create a mobile application by using Copilot in Power Apps.
-Field agents will use this app to browse real estate inventory and manage appointments for showings, and the data will be stored in Dataverse.
+In this lab, you will learn how to create a Real Estate Showing App with the assistance of Copilot for Power Apps, an AI-powered feature that provides suggestions and guidance for building Power Apps.
+This app will enable real estate agents to manage property listings and schedule showings more efficiently, enhancing their productivity and customer service.

+Copilot for Power Apps uses artificial intelligence to suggest formulas, controls, and other elements that can be added to your app based on the context of what you are building.
+Copilot can help you save time and improve the quality of your app by providing suggestions for common tasks and functions.

 > [!NOTE]
 >